suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-images-to-users/index.md

 `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]`
 from the `UploadsController`.

-Of course, this means anyone who wishes to upload content and store it on our Cloudinary.
+Of course, this means anyone who wishes to can upload content and store it on our Cloudinary.
 For now, this is ok.
 However, before deploying this to the public, we should increase the security of this code.

 ## Adding the photo URL to the User model